FanchenBao/sniff-probes/README.md

 # Sniff Probes

 Plug-and-play bash script for sniffing 802.11 probes requests.
+This is a fork of the original [`sniff-probes`](https://github.com/brannondorsey/sniff-probes), with major changes to the source code.

 ## What are Probe Requests?